robotframework/pygmentslexer/docs/robotframeworklexer-1.1.rst

 Robot Framework Lexer is a plugin for Pygments_ providing support for syntax highlighting.

-Robot Framework Lexer 1.1 is a new release providing Python 3 compatible and support for new syntax introduced in `Robot Framework 3.1
+Robot Framework Lexer 1.1 is a new release providing Python 3 compatibility and support for new syntax introduced in `Robot Framework 3.1
 <https://github.com/robotframework/robotframework/blob/master/doc/releasenotes/rf-3.1.rst>`_.